danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.resetWebAuthorization.html" name="account.resetWebAuthorization">Log out an active web telegram login session: account.resetWebAuthorization</a>

+* <a href="auth.importWebTokenAuthorization.html" name="auth.importWebTokenAuthorization">Login by importing an authorization token: auth.importWebTokenAuthorization</a>

 * <a href="auth.importLoginToken.html" name="auth.importLoginToken">Login using a redirected login token, generated in case of DC mismatch during QR code login: auth.importLoginToken</a>

+* <a href="messages.searchCustomEmoji.html" name="messages.searchCustomEmoji">Look for custom emojis associated to a UTF8 emoji: messages.searchCustomEmoji</a>

 * <a href="help.getTermsOfServiceUpdate.html" name="help.getTermsOfServiceUpdate">Look for updates of telegram's terms of service: help.getTermsOfServiceUpdate</a>